Divine-97/Planets/README.md

 ![Image 10-07-2021 at 16 24](https://user-images.githubusercontent.com/81257331/125168100-a1765780-e19b-11eb-815c-d49c77751fc2.jpg)

 This is website is a Planet quiz game with basic questions about our Planets.
 The main purpose of this quiz is to test out the users knowledge for planets.
+This quiz is not only targeted to people that are interested in Planets but is targeted to everyone, as this quiz has basic questions that most people have knowledge of.
+This website is fully responsive, this Javascript quiz will allow the user select an answer from a list of answer choices.
+It will also display quiz results to respondents at the end of the quiz.

 ## Features
 * Heading introduction to the game.